Modzel200/Modzel200/README.md

 ### Hi there 👋
 - 🧐 Studying at: Bialystok University of Technology
 - 🧑‍💼 Currently at: X-Code
-- 🖥️🖱️ Technologies:
+- 🖥️🖱️ Technologies: C#, TS, .NET, Angular, EF Core
-       - First nested list item
-         - Second nested list item
 <!--
 **Modzel200/Modzel200** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.